Joshua Reynolds: Personal characteristics

 In appearance Reynolds was not striking.
-Slightly built, he was about 5'6" tall with dark brown curls, a florid complexion and features that James Boswell thought were "rather too largely and strongly limned."
+Slightly built, he was about 5 ft 6 in tall with dark brown curls, a florid complexion and features that James Boswell thought were "rather too largely and strongly limned."
 He had a broad face and a cleft chin, and the bridge of his nose was slightly dented; his skin was scarred by smallpox and his upper lip disfigured as a result of falling from a horse as a young man.
 Edmond Malone asserted however that "his appearance at first sight impressed the spectator with the idea of a well-born and well-bred English gentleman."

 In his mature years he suffered from deafness, as recorded by Frances Burney, although this did not impede his lively social life.
 Renowned for his placidity, Reynolds often claimed that he "hated nobody".
 This may be self-idealisation.
 It is well known that he disliked George Romney, whom he referred to only as "the man in Cavendish Square" and whom he successfully prevented from becoming a member of the Royal Academy.
 He did not like Gainsborough, yet appreciated his achievements in the obituary he wrote of his rival.
 (Rump; Kidson).
 It is said that when he taught in one of his "discourses" that a painter should not amass too much of the colour blue in the foreground of an image, Gainsborough was prompted to paint his famous The Blue Boy.

 Never quite losing his Devonshire accent, Reynolds was not only an amiable and original conversationalist, but a friendly and generous host, so that Frances Burney recorded in her diary that he had "a suavity of disposition that set everybody at their ease in his society", and William Makepeace Thackeray believed "of all the polite men of that age, Joshua Reynolds was the finest gentleman".
 Dr Johnson commented on the "inoffensiveness" of his nature; Edmund Burke noted his "strong turn for humor".
 Thomas Barnard, who later became Bishop of Killaloe, wrote in his closing verses on Reynolds stating: